 Travelling from Kingston (or St. Ann’s Bay in the case of two) to these 8 falls and back in 2016-17 cost me a total of JM$6,250.00 (about 50USD) including fare, admission costs where applicable, carpooling, tips etc. That’s cheaper than a night at the average hotel in Jamaica!
 How cool is that?!

-Adventures from Elle is a blog for locals & visitors who want to experience the best of Jamaica, one adventure at a time.
-Also a budget travel blog, Adventures from Elle is written by Rochelle Knight, a junior doctor who began this blog as a student & wants to see the world, starting with her own country.
-She frequents off-the-beaten-path waterfalls, beaches and places with interesting history.
-Join her in Jamaica!
+Adventures from Elle is a travel blog for locals & visitors who want to experience the best of Jamaica, one adventure at a time.
+The blog is curated by Rochelle Knight, a junior resident (M.D.) in internal medicine and published author.
+She began the blog in 2016 as a medical student & wants to see the world, starting with her home country.
+Purchase her book 'SIGHTSEE JAMAICA' on Amazon and join her in Jamaica!

 View all posts by Rochelle | Adventuresfromelle